sabeswari-kante/llama-finetuned-on-med/README.md

 # llama-finetuned-on-med
-To assist with clinical diagnosis
+To assist with clinical diagnosis and treatment planing